DilanLivera/notes/dev-notes/setup-elastic-apm-in-dot-net-core.md

-# How to setup Elastic APM in .Net Core
+# Setup Elastic APM in .Net Core

 - Add following package in your project.
 Or whatever version is latest.